 - Make the decision and commit.
 There comes a time where you just have to do this and stick by it.
 Set the goal – the time/date, and write it down.
 Share it with friends or someone close if that helps or for some people posting it on social media means there really is no turning back.

 - Ask for help 'none of us is an island'.
 We don’t have to do this all on our own – whatever we have been brought up to believe – asking for help is not weak – it is a sign of courage (it’s actually an essential skill I was taught on a leadership course).
 So, seek advice from someone who has been there and done it, lean into someone who regularly steps out of theirs.

 - Acknowledge and celebrate when you step out of your comfort zone you are literally going against your brain and body (that both want to stay comfortable) so this is no mean feat.
 How will you celebrate?
 What is one thing you can say to yourself – are you brave, tenacious, strong?

 And remember to reflect & recover - you don’t have to be constantly stepping out.
 It’s just as important to reflect on what you have learnt from the experience, and get used to your ‘new normal’.
 It’s important to return to a comfortable state sometimes to just rest.

 We all need that head-space to recover and process those inspired, scary, productive and expanding moments when we do.

 About the author

 Sue Belton works with people who feel unsatisfied with their lives and careers.
 She helps them get clarity about what will make them truly happy and fulfilled, and then helps them create more meaningful lives.
-Sue has been working as a life coach for eight years.
+Sue has been working as a life coach for ten years.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.